Mr-Io/c-language-solutions/docs/solutions/chapter_4.rst

 .. note::

-    In general, is a convention to start library file names with "lib".
+    In general, it is usual to start library file names with "lib".
 This way, ``-lname`` search
     for a library file named *libname.so* in a specific list of directories.
 We can add new directories to the list